-K-Y Duration, designed to help men with premature ejaculation, is one of the very few delay products that’s made by an established brand.
+K-Y Duration is intended to help men with premature ejaculation, and it’s one of the very few delay sprays that’s made by an established brand.

-Rather than writing two separate reviews, I’ll cover both versions in this article.
-That way, you can see the main differences between them, and the different effects they had for us personally.
+I bought both the spray and gel versions of K-Y Duration to test with my partner.
+Rather than writing two separate reviews, I’ll cover both in this article.
+That way, you can see the main differences between them.

 K-Y Duration spray